Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 ```

 ^ Note the paths of the uploaded files are also passed to the slideshow-engine because the slideshow-engine cannot access the database for the filepaths, by design of decoupling.
+^ report_from_slideshow.py actually contains the logic that updates the database.

 #### Editing case